 Boost Website Speed

-Website speed can be improved in several ways, such as compressing and optimising your images, using a CDN, switching web hosting and more.
+Website speed can be improved in several ways, such as compressing and optimizing your images, using a CDN, switching web hosting, and more.

 About the Author: